-search for better booze.
-According to of the early technological development was the knowledge of fermentation.
+Humankind has been in constant search for better booze.
+According to some historians, one of the first successes of the early technological development was the knowledge of fermentation.
 While others were preoccupied with building pyramids and other completely unnecessary and insignificant projects, there were always a few blokes around who knew what really mattered: better wine and a better brew.

-fermenting accidentally, it took millenniums to get to today's wine culture.
-The journey to all top end wines we are enjoying today, lead through a hell of a lot of trial and error.
+From ill-stored berries that started fermenting accidentally, it took millenniums to get to today's wine culture The journey to all top end wines we are enjoying today, lead through a hell of a lot of trial and error.
 One thing is certain: it all happened way earlier than we think.

 There's evidence that folks were using 300L clay pots to make pure grape wine roughly 8,000 years ago.
-Just so we can truly appreciate what this means - 8,000 years ago, polished rock was still a big deal, it was about 2,500 years before the wheel was invented (no risk of drunk driving the first metal weapons and tools were being made...
+Just so we can truly appreciate what this means - 8,000 years ago, polished rock was still a big deal, it was about 2,500 years before the wheel was invented (no risk of drunk driving yet!), and it was a good 1,800 years before the first metal weapons and tools were being made...